d12frosted/elpa-mirror/gnu/denote-readme.txt

 ══════════

-  Denote aims to be a simple-to-use, focused-in-scope, and effective note-taking tool for Emacs.
-It is based on the following core design
+  Denote aims to be a simple-to-use, focused-in-scope, and effective note-taking and file-naming tool for Emacs.

-  principles:
+  Denote is based on the idea that files should follow a predictable and descriptive file-naming scheme.
+The file name must offer a clear indication of what the contents are about, without reference to any other metadata.
+Denote basically streamlines the creation of such files or file names while providing facilities to link between them (where those files are editable).

+  Denote’s file-naming scheme is not limited to “notes”.
+It can be used for all types of file, including those that are not editable in Emacs, such as videos.
+Naming files in a constistent way makes their filtering and retrieval considerably easier.
+Denote provides relevant facilities to rename files, regardless of file type.

+  Denote is based on the following core design principles:

   Predictability
         File names must follow a consistent and descriptive naming